 2nd level - With many skill sets, you deliver great value to clients at the senior level.
 We're humans, not machines, and we should all have multiple talents.
 With all of your previous client job experience, you have a unique viewpoint on the current challenge, which sets you apart from the client's staff.
 You understand what works and what doesn't, what the client loves and dislikes, what the client genuinely requires, and what the consulting firm excels at.
 Build trust by being culturally informed.

-At the highest level, you are like the loyalist of the King.
-Even though the King doesn’t like to hear the truth, you have to tell him.
-And if shit happens, no matter the consultant tells everyone the problem in advance or not, it's your fault anyway from the client's perspective, as people don't naturally blame themselves and never admit they are wrong.
-You may not like the client in person, but you have to love the client.
-Understand why they do certain things, and recommend loudly what is good for the company with compassion.
-Love is a strong word, but this makes business human.
-You are not just caring about yourself, you care about the success of the client.
-If the client wins, you win.
+3rd level - At the greatest rank, you are akin to a King's faithful.
+Even though the King dislikes hearing the truth, you must inform him.
+And if something goes wrong, regardless of whether the consultant advises everyone about the issue ahead of time or not, it's your fault from the client's perspective because people don't naturally blame themselves and never confess they're wrong.
+You don't have to like the client in person, but you must adore them.
+Understand why they do certain things and compassionately recommend what is best for the firm.
+Love is a strong term, but it helps to humanize the business.
+You aren't only concerned with yourself.
+You are concerned about the client's success.
+You win if the client wins.

 Remember - Overall, reaching the highest level is difficult.
 To create a win-win situation, you must know more and provide your abilities and high values to the customer, the consulting firm, and yourself.
 It won't be simple and will take years of practice, but I'll remember these consulting rules.